h2non/rocky/README.md

 - As HTTP proxy for progressive migrations (e.g: APIs)
 - As HTTP traffic interceptor transforming the request/response on-the-fly
-- Replaying traffic to one or multiple backends
 - As intermediate HTTP proxy adapter for external services
+- Replaying traffic to one or multiple backend
 - As standalone reverse HTTP proxy with powerful routing
 - As security proxy layer with custom logic
 - As extensible HTTP proxy balancer with custom logic per specific route